dpca/install-docker/README.md

 ./install_docker.sh
 ```

-Optionally add `--install-compose` if you also want to install the latest
+Optionally add `--install-compose` if you also want to install docker-compose
-docker-compose.
+(v1.7.1)